 Of the Louvre's stunning collection of 380,000 objects, about 35,000 are on permanent display.
-These include not only paintings but also drawings, sculptures and archaeological items.
-In addition to Leonardo da Vinci's La Mona Lisa and the Venus of Milo, the museum is also home to the eight-feet-tall Winged Victory of Samothrace sculpture and the magnificent six- by nine-meter Coronation of Napoleon painting.
+These include not only paintings but also drawings, sculptures, and archaeological items.
+In addition to Leonardo da Vinci's La Mona Lisa and the Venus of Milo, the museum is also home to the eight-foot-tall Winged Victory of Samothrace sculpture and the magnificent six- by nine-meter Coronation of Napoleon painting.

 6. Prague Castle, Czech Republic